abdullaayyad96/CarND-Path-Planning-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

-Here is the data provided from the Simulator to the C++ Program
+Here is the data provided from the Simulator to the C++ Path Planner Program

 #### Main car's localization Data (No Noise)